Tauwasser/GBCartFlasher/README.md

 Flashing the firmware requires an external flasher and adapter as the boards are not equipped for in-system programmability.

+## Disassembly

+The excellent avrdisas 0.06-win32 <https://www.johannes-bauer.com/mcus/avrdisas/> was used to aid in the disassembly.
+The tag file can be found inside the firmware folder.

 ## Licensing

 The original files came without an explicit license other than the statement "[T]his project is free